Privacy Policy

 4.4 Data Breach Response

-In the unlikely event of a data breach affecting personal information, we will:
+In the unlikely event of a data breach affecting Member information, the Association will:

 - Immediately investigate and contain the breach

-- Notify affected users within 72 hours of discovery
+- Notify affected Members within 72 hours of discovery

 - Provide detailed information about the breach and affected data